The First Date:

 by M.K.
 Allison

 You have just received the phone call you’ve been waiting on.
 The new guy your sister has been raving about is on the phone wanting to know when he can meet you.
 She’s impressed …and you’re impressed with how he sounds.
 You can’t wait.
-It’s been awhile since you’ve met anyone appealing, and this guy sounds like a winner.
+It’s been a while since you’ve met anyone appealing, and this guy sounds like a winner.
 He wants to meet you tomorrow…and you’re ready.
 But wait…slow down.
-First, you’ve got to understand The 8 First Date Rules.
+First, here are 8 things to consider …

 Timing: Never set a date the same week of the initial contact.
 Always, always, set it up for the following week.
 You must never give the impression that you have nothing else better to do.
 After all, you are a busy person with a life.
 The initial date should be breakfast, lunch or early evening drinks, just in case the attraction is not mutual or the conversation is boring.